Which study skills are useful for English exams?

 In addition to the key skills of listening, speaking, reading and writing, there are more general study skills that students should try to master before their final examinations.
 These include research skills such as the use of dictionaries, critical thinking and notetaking skills, planning and drafting, and plagiarism avoidance through sufficient paraphrasing and summarising.
 If a student is weak in any one of these areas, their ability to complete an examination and therefore their final grades may be significantly affected.

 Good work on completing this first lesson about exam preparation.
-Before moving on to Lesson 2 about examination materials, try completing our Lesson 1 activities to check progress and understanding.
+Before moving on to Chapter 2 about examination materials, try completing our Chapter 1 activities to check progress and understanding.